MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/file-system.md

 ms.date: 03/18/2017
 ---

-# Working with the File System
+# Working with the File System in Xamarin.iOS

-_Xamarin.iOS can use the same System.IO classes to work with files and directories in iOS that you would use in any .NET application.
-However, despite the familiar classes and methods, iOS implements some restrictions on the files that can be created or accessed and also provides special features for certain directories.
-This article outlines these restrictions and features, and demonstrates how file access works in a Xamarin.iOS application._

 You can use Xamarin.iOS and the `System.IO` classes in the *.NET Base Class Library (BCL)* to access the iOS file system.
 The `File` class lets you create, delete, and read files, and the `Directory` class allows you to create, delete, or enumerate the contents of directories.
 You can also use `Stream` subclasses, which